Consultations 301-262-5500

 Reckless Drivers Can Be Held Accountable for The Havoc They Wreak

-Posted on September 15, 2017 in Uncategorized
+Posted on September 15, 2017 in Car & Truck Accidents

 Thousands of Bowie residents make the responsible decision to drive safely everyday.
 Driving safely isn’t just about abiding by the laws either.
 It’s about making a conscious decision to be alert and aware every time a driver gets behind the wheel.
 Of course, there is always one person (or a bunch of people!) who ruin it for everyone and in this case, that means reckless drivers and inattentive drivers.